''I love the Feel Brave Books because she makes the sad things in life more happy"

 Founder Wellbeing Australia

-"This series of books is truly amazing – wonderfully written and beautifully illustrated.
+"This series of books are truly amazing wonderfully written and beautifully illustrated.
 They will help parents, caregivers and teachers support children, young and old, in developing emotional literacy.
 I see teaching emotional literacy as one of the most important things we as parents/teachers can do to help ensure our child’s sense of wellbeing and future success.
 You know you are in good hands with Avril too - with her background as a teacher and having a diploma in education, this depth of experience shines through!
 I couldn't recommend these captivating books more highly, a must for every child!"

 Dr Kate Hersov